julianprester/website/src/links/more-than-half-of-generative-ai-adopters-use-unapproved-tools-at-work.md

   - links
 ---

 Deviance seems to be an important topic for the future of work.
-AI is being adopted without formal policies. we are seeing the same with work-from-anywhere arrangements.
+AI is being adopted without formal policies.
+We are seeing the same with work-from-anywhere arrangements.